Waldshut-Tiengen: Electricity

 In northern Tiengen there has been since 1930 a large transformer station for 380, 220 and 110 kV run by RWE AG.
 This is where the western branch of the North-South Transmission Line – the world's oldest – coming from Herbertingen ends.

 Transport

 The town lies on the High Rhine Railway (Hochrheinbahn), a railway running between Basel and Schaffhausen (both in Switzerland), and Waldshut station serves as an important railway hub.

 The railway line across the border to Koblenz, opened in 1859, is the oldest line across the Rhine between Germany and Switzerland.
 The Wutach Valley Railway, another railway, has its southern terminus in Waldshut-Tiengen.
 Local public transport is provided by several buslines.
 The town belongs to the Waldshut Tariff Association.

 By road, Waldshut-Tiengen can be reached from either the east or the west on Bundesstraße (Federal Highway) B 34, and from the north on Bundesstraße B 500.
 A connection with the Swiss road system is afforded by the Rhine bridge to Koblenz.

 For local passenger transport, there is a ferry connection across the river to the Swiss community of Full.

+The nearest airports are Zurich Airport, located 42 km south east and EuroAirport Basel Mulhouse Freiburg, located 69 km west of Waldshut-Tiengen.